-Here’s a guide on what to look for when buying a podcast mixer for your audio channel.
-However, if you are also looking at getting the entire set up along with a great mixer, you may want to look at out article on podcasting kits.
-It is a great way to get everything all at once in a very convenient package.
+Here’s a guide on what to look for when buying mixers for podcasting for your audio channel.
+However, if you are also looking at getting the entire set up along with the best podcasting mixer, you may want to look at out article on podcasting kits.
+It is a great way to get everything all at once in a very convenient package of podcast gear in a good price range.

-First off, if you are looking for a quick recommendation, these are great depending on your needs, budget, etc:
+First off, if you are looking for a quick recommendation, these are great depending on your needs, budget, sound quality you are wanting, etc. However this will not cover whether or not to choose a mixer or audio interface.

 Under $100 – BEHRINGER XENYX Q802USB